nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/karma-project.md

 # karma-project

-Adds Karma configuration to a project.
+Add karma testing to a project.

 ## Usage